Patilayush20/Awak_Front-end_Assignment/README.md

    git clone https://github.com/Patilayush20/Awak_Front-end_Assignment/tree/master

-2. Navigate to the project folder: cd
+2. Navigate to the project folder: cd Awak_Front-end_Assignment

-3. Open the index.html file in your browser: open index.html
+4. Open the index.html file in your browser: open index.html

    Alternatively, drag and drop the index.html file into your browser.